jaimetur/PhotoMigrator/help/01-command-line-interface.md

                Prefer the native EXIF writer for supported iCloud photo files before falling back to ExifTool.

-GOOGLE PHOTOS/SYNOLOGY/IMMICH/NEXTCLOUD/LOCAL FOLDER MANAGEMENT:
+GOOGLE PHOTOS/SYNOLOGY/IMMICH/NEXTCLOUD/LOCAL PHOTOS FOLDER MANAGEMENT:
 -----------------------------------------------------------------
-To use the following features, select a client with '--client=[synology, immich, nextcloud, google-photos, local-folder]'.
+To use the following features, select a client with '--client=[synology, immich, nextcloud, google-photos, local-photos-folder]'.
-When the client is 'local-folder', '--local-folder <LOCAL_FOLDER>' is also required and identifies the managed library root containing its Albums and No_Albums folders.
+When the client is 'local-photos-folder', '--local-photos-folder <LOCAL_PHOTOS_FOLDER>' is also required and identifies the managed library root containing its Albums and No_Albums folders.

 Cloud clients can optionally use '--id=[1-3]' to specify an account defined in Config.ini.
-Local Folder does not use an account ID.
+Local Photos Folder does not use an account ID.

-The same modules are available for Google Photos, Synology, Immich, NextCloud, and Local Folder.
+The same modules are available for Google Photos, Synology, Immich, NextCloud, and Local Photos Folder.
 If more than one optional arguments are detected, only the first one will be executed.

 -uAlb        ; --upload-albums <ALBUMS_FOLDER>